fibremint/cirrus/README.md

 * cirrus-app: desktop application
 * cirrus-server: manage audio library and serve audio data

-At now, supported audio format is restricted as `AIFF`.
+At now, supported audio format is restricted as `AIFF` and `16-bit, 2-channel`.

 ## Quickstart